Koine Greek phonology: Sample phonetic transcription

-Learned pronunciation, 4th century BC until early Roman period
+Learned pronunciation, 4th century BC until 2nd century AD

 Until the beginning of Roman times, some learned speakers may have retained a conservative pronunciation that preserved many traits of the Ancient Greek phonological system.
-However, already in the 4th century BC, the popular dialect in Athens may have been moving in the direction of the Koine without differences in vowel length, as noted above.
-Even in Attic official inscriptions, the learned pronunciation appears to have disappeared by the 2nd century AD.
+For example, well into the Roman period, there is indication from musical inscriptions and grammarians such as Velius Longus and Philostratus of the preservation of vowel length and pitch accent.
+It is also possible that more educated speakers engaged in code-switching between the popular Koine variety in everyday speech and the archaizing pronunciation in formal, poetic or musical settings However, the learned pronunciation appears to have disappeared by the 2nd century AD, even in Attic official inscriptions.

 The "learned pronunciation" described here is mostly pre-Koine Attic.